 In addition to having an online resume, LinkedIn offers the chance to connect with people you know and don’t know in a light way.
 If you haven’t spent time connecting with people you do know, take some time to do that now and build out your “network” of connections.
 If you go to an event, invite the people you meet to connect (it’s nice to remind them how or where you met in the note).

 The other way to “connect” on LinkedIn is to browse the news feed and comment on or like posts by your connections.
-This is a great way to say “I’m here” and stay present in their minds, without making a specific ask.
+This is an easy way to say, “I’m here,” and stay present in your network’s minds, without making a specific ask.
 It also is a great way to see what people in your industry are talking about, and to show others what you are interested in or know something about.
 If you’re up to it, share articles that are interesting and relevant to the space you’re focused on.
-When it comes to developing an online presence, one coach suggest: “Do a search and find a top blog or two in your field,” she says.
-“Then make a comment once a week.
-Take time to post something that speaks to your experience and perspective.
-Others will appreciate it and your string of comments will give you an online presence.”
-You can easily translate that into sharing the blog post on LinkedIn and posting a thought as you do.

 FOLLOW COMPANIES ON LINKEDIN, FACEBOOK AND TWITTER